 Florida Robbery Laws: Related Resources

-Unlike simple theft, robbery involves the use or threat of force and carries a much stiffer sentence upon conviction.
-Regardless of your criminal charges, you always have the right to defend yourself in court.
+Unlike simple theft, robbery involves the threat or use of force and, for that reason, carries a much stiffer sentence upon conviction.
+But regardless of your criminal charges, you always have the right to defend yourself in court.
 The best way to put forth your strongest defense is to reach out to a criminal defense attorney who will have experience with Florida robbery laws and know the most effective arguments to make in your defense.

 Contact a qualified attorney.